 - Smoothie made with soy milk, fresh fruit and yoghurt

 - Baked Beans (on wholemeal toast if preferred)

 - Cooked brown rice with yoghurt, fresh fruit and a drizzle of honey

-- Nut breakfast - combination of chopped almonds, walnuts, cashews together with sunflower seeds, sesame seeds, linseeds and pepitas. (add or subtract any nuts or seeds you particularly like or dislike).
+- Nut breakfast - combination of chopped almonds, walnuts, brazil nutes, cashews together with sunflower seeds, sesame seeds, linseeds and pepitas. (add or subtract any nuts or seeds you particularly like or dislike).
 Combine with milk or yoghurt.

 Lunch and Dinner

 - Stir fried vegetables with soy sauce, garlic, ginger, tofu / chicken / fish and a sprinkling of cashew nuts

 - Lavash bread wraps filled with avocado, grated carrot & beetroot, tomato, lettuce, shredded cabbage, toasted sesame seeds and chicken, tempeh or ricotta or other cheese

 - Mushroom and tomato omelette with a large side salad